TomasVanRoose/RF24-rs/README.md

 nrf24-rs = "0.2"
 ```

-The main driver is created by using the [`Nrf24l01::new`] method, which takes a handle to an
+The main driver is created by using the `Nrf24l01::new` method, which takes a handle to an
-SpiDevice, a Chip Enable Output Pin and an [`NrfConfig`][config::NrfConfig] instance.
+SpiDevice, a Chip Enable Output Pin and an `NrfConfig` instance.

 ## Examples